 One of the most common mistakes manufacturers make when searching for a product disposal company is looking for those that offer the lowest price or are located the closest distance from their manufacturing facilities.

-Neither of these should be the most important criteria behind the selection of a product disposal company.
+Neither of these should be the most important criteria behind the selection of a certified product disposal company.
 Though neither automatically foreshadows an ominous outcome, these factors do not guarantee your products will be safely disposed of.
 Furthermore, disposal companies with the least amount of experience are often the ones that offer deals too good to be true.

 And if something is too good to be true, it likely is.